chrischow/wordle_solver/README.md

 First, we show that what seed words are "best" depends on the other components of a Wordle strategy:

-- The other components of a Wordle strategy are the **ranking algorithm** and the **decision rules for prioritising between solving and info collection**
+- The other components of a Wordle strategy are the **ranking algorithm** and the **decision rules for prioritising between solving and info collection**.
-- The ranking algorithm heavily influences Wordle performance
+- The ranking algorithm heavily influences Wordle performance.
-- The chosen **metric** also determines what is best, and therefore, what words are best
+- The chosen **metric** also determines what is best, and therefore, what words are best.

 Second, we introduce several metrics to measure performance and define what "best" is.
 These were:
 - Average number of steps taken to reach a solution